-We can complete Import UK Customs Clearance for your shipments at the following Airports and Sea ports.
+Acting as your Customs agent we can complete Import UK Customs Clearance for your shipments at the following Airports and Sea ports.

 Airports: London Gatwick Airport, London Heathrow Airport, London Stansted Airport, London City Airport, London Luton Airport, Birmingham, East Midlands Airport, Manchester, Glasgow, Leeds and Edinburgh.